An accumulator is a name for any accumulative bet with more than three selections. It can also be called a Multi or an All up.

 This will mean a market without a certain selection or multiple selections, named in the market itself (for example Betting Without Richmond).
 Often would refer to the favourite but may not if the SP favourite is different to the favourite at the time that the market was established.
 The final position of the excluded selection is disregarded for settlement purposes.

 A dead heat refers to an outcome where two or more competitors are tied for the same position.
 In this instance, your bet is settled under the dead heat rules for that event.
+You can check this out here,

 A common term for Greyhound racing.